FMS, or Functional Movement Screening, is a pre-participation screening process that identifies compensatory movement patterns.

 FUNCTIONAL MOVEMENT SCREEN

-This assessment aims to understand which muscles function correctly in relation to certain movements and scoring poorly during the screening means your body has a significantly greater risk of injury due to inefficient movement.
+This assessment aims to understand which muscles function correctly in relation to certain movements.
+Scoring poorly during the screening means your body has a significantly greater risk of injury due to inefficient movement.

 We need to address posture first before moving into an exercise program.
 You wouldn’t build a house atop an unsteady foundation, would you?